GillesVanPellicom/UA_ba1-software-engineering/README.md

 ```

 ### Visualizing
-The simulation can be visualized usin Jonathan's excellent visualizer.
+The simulation can be visualized using Jonathan's excellent visualizer.

 https://github.com/jonatcln/pse-traffic-simulation-visualizer